teles-tarcisio/teles-tarcisio/README.md

-- 👋 Hi, I’m Tarcísio Fonseca Teles (@teles-tarcisio)
+- 👋 Hi, I’m Tarcísio!

-- 👀 I’m interested in Engineering, Embedded Devices/Electronics, IoT, Cloud Computing, Web Services, Linux, Electric Vehicles, Bicycles, Motorbikes, Running, Coffee and some more things in the professional and personal areas.
+- 👀 I’m interested in Engineering, Web Services, Linux, Embedded Devices/Electronics, IoT, Cloud Computing, Electric Vehicles, Bicycles, Motorbikes, Running, Coffee and some more things in the professional and personal areas.
 Also, I like to use my abilities to make useful and non-complicated solutions for common people like me.

 - 🌱 I’m currently learning Web Development in a bootcamp made by "Driven Education" (a company from "Responde Aí" group), so I can become a Fullstack Web Developer.
 - 📫 How to reach me